 We recognize substantially all of our revenues under written service contracts with our clients-where the fee is fixed or determinable, as the services are provided, and only in those situations where collection from the client is reasonably assured.
 The majority of our revenue is derived from time-and-materials service contracts.
 Revenues from time-and-materials service contracts are recognized as the services are provided based upon hours worked and contractually agreed-upon hourly rates, as well as a computer services fee based upon hours worked.
 Revenues from fixed-price engagements are recognized on a proportional performance method based on the ratio of costs incurred, substantially all of which are labor-related, to the total estimated project costs.
 Project costs are based on the direct salary and associated fringe benefits of the consultants on the engagement plus all direct expenses incurred to complete the engagement that are not reimbursed by the client.
-The proportional performance method is used since reasonably dependable estimates of the level of benefit provided to our clients.
+The proportional performance method is used since reasonably dependable estimates of the revenues and costs applicable to various stages of a contract can be made, based on historical experience and terms set forth in the contract, and are indicative of the level of benefit provided to our clients.
 Our fixed-price contracts generally include a termination provision that reduces the agreement to a time-and-materials contract in the event of termination of the contract.
 There are no costs that are deferred and amortized over the contract term.
 Our management maintains contact with project managers to discuss the status of the projects and, for fixed-price engagements, management is updated on the budgeted costs and resources required to complete the project.
-These budgets are then used to calculate revenue recognition and to estimate the anticipated income or losses on those contracts.
+These budgets are then used to calculate revenue recognition and to estimate the anticipated income or loss on the project.
+In the past, we have occasionally been required to commit unanticipated additional resources to complete projects, which have resulted in lower than anticipated income or losses on those contracts.
 We may experience similar situations in the future.
 Provisions for estimated losses on contracts are made during the period in which such losses become probable and can be reasonably estimated.
 To date, such losses have not been significant.